-- We recommend applying more security to your servers. - Enable support for TLS 1.1 and 1.2, and disable support for TLS 1.0. - Disable SSL 2.0 and 3.0.Use TLS 1.2 (with approved cipher suites) or higher instead. - Enable Network Level Authentication (NLA) on the remote RDP server.
+- We recommend applying security updates to your servers. - Enable support for TLS 1.1 and 1.2, and disable support for TLS 1.0. - Disable SSL 2.0 and 3.0.Use TLS 1.2 (with approved cipher suites) or higher instead. - Enable Network Level Authentication (NLA) on the remote RDP server.
 This is generally done on the 'Remote' tab of the 'System' settings on Windows.
-Host 3389 / tcp / msrdp 190.34.183.139 - Many of the vulnerabilities present in the scanned devices, correspond to the use of SSL protocols, SSL has become an obsolete protocol and has many well documented vulnerabilities such as POODLE and Bar Mitzvah.
-The recommended practice is to implement TLS version 1.2, that is the most secure implementation as of today. - There are Vulnerabilities that affect the SSH protocol.
+Host 190.34.183.139 port 3389 / tcp / msrdp. - Many of the vulnerabilities present in the scanned devices correspond to the use of SSL protocols, SSL has become an obsolete protocol and has many well-documented vulnerabilities, such as Bar Mitzvah.
+The recommended practice is to implement TLS version 1.2, which is the most secure implementation to date. - Replace the certificate in the chain with the RSA key less than 2048 bits in length with a longer key and reissue the certificates signed by the previous certificate.
+This is one of the most frequent vulnerabilities. - There are Vulnerabilities that affect the SSH protocol.
 These vulnerabilities can usually be solved by keeping the systems with the latest software versions and applying the latest patches.
 In some cases that the devices can't be upgraded to the latest version, restricting or blocking the SSH from being accessible from the external network can be a remediation.